 The program has been designed for people who already have a bachelor’s degree as well as extensive work experience in human services and are seeking a professional qualification to practice as social workers in Australia.
 Further information about the program, including entry requirements and course structure is published on the "Social Work" link on the left of this page.

 The Master of Teaching is graduate-entry teacher education degree accredited by the Board of Studies, Teaching & Educational Standards NSW for the purpose of training teachers for employment in NSW schools.
 The course may also be recognised in other educational jurisdictions in Australia and abroad.
 The MTeach has been designed for people who have a bachelor's degree and are seeking a teaching qualification.
 Applicants must have an initial degree with a range of undergraduate studies appropriate to their intended teaching area(s).

 The Master of Teaching program is available in the following designations:

-- Early Childhood for teaching children aged 05 years in preschools and childcare centres.
+- Early Childhood to qualify to teach children in preschools and childcare centres.

 - Primary to qualify to teach schoolchildren from K–6.

-- Secondary for teaching schoolchildren from Years 712.
+- Secondary to qualify to teach schoolchildren from Years 712.

 - School Counselling for a career in counselling children in education environments from preschool to Year 12.
 In this program candidates specialise in one secondary teaching area as well as in school psychology.

 Why the MTeach at Sydney University?